 Uludağ (Mount Ulu) is Turkey's busiest ski center, thanks to it being within easy reach of Istanbul.

-Reached by either road from the city of Bursa, 36 kilometers to the north, or by the Bursa Teleferik, which is the longest cable-car ride in the world, the ski resort area on the slopes here offers full facilities for a day of skiing or snowboarding and full rental facilities for ski equipment.
+Reached by either road from the city of Bursa, 36 kilometers to the north, or by the Bursa Teleferik, which is one of the longest cable-car rides in the world, the ski resort area on the slopes here offers full facilities for a day of skiing or snowboarding and full rental facilities for ski equipment.

 From the resort area, there are 28 kilometers of pistes ranging from beginner to experienced skier levels, with 16 lifts available for transport to the various slopes.

 For those who want a ski break, rather than just a day trip, there are 27 hotels in the resort area.

 The ski season here runs from late-December to early-March but is generally at its best during January and February.

 Kars is one of Turkey's prime bases for winter escapades.

 This small city, in Turkey's far northeast, has become a winter getaway destination in recent years.
 Its burgeoning popularity is due to it being the closest city to stay to launch yourself out on trips to Lake Çıldır and the many other tourist attractions of the northeast.